Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 First, after testing and rating gravel tires, I picked a model that was the best performer across the widest range of surfaces to be my control tire to use for all gravel wheel testing.

-Second, I bought another set of those same tires so that I could do A-B comparative testing of different wheelsets back to back within a given day on the same route.
+Second, I bought another set of those same tires to do A-B comparative testing of different wheelsets back to back within a given day on the same route.

 Next, over several months, I rode all the wheels at least a dozen times in different combinations of A-B tests on the same route, one that offered a range of terrain and classes of surfaces from paved to cracked paved to hard pack dirt to spread and dense gravel, to sand and ruts and technical sections with plenty of flats and climbs, etc.